ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Impatience for victory guarantees defeat.<br>—Louis XIV

 - Passion is that flame in your belly, that no one else can light, but you.
-And what that flame is lit, it starts traveling from person, to person, to person, ’til you light the world all around you.<br>—Dawn Zoldi
+And when that flame is lit, it starts traveling from person, to person, to person, ’til you light the world all around you.<br>—Dawn Zoldi